Business Fronting Loans

 During the legal identification process, Solaris' legal and compliance team may require additional information from your customers, including answers to certain compliance questions and/or additional documents.

-BUSINESS_IDENTIFICATIONwebhook. - Call the GET Retrieve a business identification endpoint to retrieve the required details.
+2. Call the [GET Retrieve a business identification](/api-reference/identity/identifications/#tag/Business-identifications/paths/~1v1~1businesses~1%7Bbusiness_id%7D~1identifications~1%7Bbusiness_identification_id%7D/get) endpoint to retrieve the required details.

 **Only compliance questions**

-If Solaris has compliance questions for the business, the field legal_identification_missing_information contains only COMPLIANCE_QUESTIONS.
+If Solaris has compliance questions for the business, the field `legal_identification_missing_information` contains only `COMPLIANCE_QUESTIONS`.
 In this case, collect answers from the customer on your frontend.
-We recommend setting document upload as optional to allow the customer to add supporting documents if needed.
+We recommend setting **document upload as optional** to allow the customer to add supporting documents if needed.

 **Example payload**